INTERNATIONAL PADEL FEDERATION

 In August 2023, it was announced that QSI would acquire World Padel Tour (WPT) to create a single global professional padel tour – called Premier Padel – governed by FIP.

-Launched in June 2019, the FIP circuit—rebranded as the CUPRA FIP Tour in 2020—was created to support the global growth of padel.
-It provides players from emerging nations the opportunity to compete internationally, earn FIP ranking points, and develop their professional careers.
+Launched in June 2019, the FIP circuit, renamed the CUPRA FIP Tour in 2020, was created to support the global growth of padel.
+It provides players from emerging countries with the opportunity to compete internationally, earn points in the FIP rankings, and develop their professional careers.

-Starting in 2025, the CUPRA FIP Tour features four tournament categories based on ranking points and conditions: Platinum, Gold, Silver, and Bronze.
+From 2025, the CUPRA FIP Tour features four tournament categories, defined by ranking points and organisational standards: Platinum, Gold, Silver and Bronze.

 The Hexagon World Series is the official global team‑based Padel circuit recognized and governed by the International Padel Federation (FIP) and fully integrated into the official FIP calendar.
 Established through a strategic alliance between Hexagon Cup, FIP and 54, the Hexagon World Series is the first FIP‑sanctioned world circuit of team competitions, held across multiple international venues each season.
 Complementing the CUPRA FIP Tour and Premier Padel, the Hexagon World Series strengthens the federative professional structure of Padel and supports its global development.

-In 2021, FIP introduced the FIP Promises, a youth circuit designed for Under-14, Under-16, and Under-18 boys and girls.
-Initially launched as FIP Promises Europe, the competition expanded internationally in 2022.
+In 2021, FIP introduced FIP Promises, a youth circuit for boys and girls in the Under 14, Under 16 and Under 18 categories.
+Initially launched as FIP Promises Europe, the circuit expanded internationally in 2022.

-Starting in 2025, a new Under-12 category will be added, further strengthening the pathway for young talent.
-Since its inception, the circuit has hosted over 80 combined tournaments for boys and girls worldwide.
+From 2025, an Under 12 category was added, further strengthening the development pathway for young players.
+Since its inception, the circuit has hosted more than 170 combined tournaments for boys and girls worldwide.

 FIP Beyond is the official global amateur Padel tour governed by the International Padel Federation (FIP).
 It is open to amateur players across different categories and levels and applies standardized rules and competition formats, connecting amateur participation to the official international Padel structure, supporting consistent and sustainable global development